By SHERWIN DE VERA

 “We urge local officials to support our call.
 They are not beholden to the current administration but responsible for their constituents,” said Puyao.

 He underscored that “elected officials must stand now with their constituents, with the farmers against rice tariffication law.”

 ANTI-FARMER.
 In this file photo, a farmer from Ilocos Norte calls for the repeal of the Rice Tariffication Law during the State of Nation Address protest action Last July 2019.

 Pugyao noted that the crises created by the implementation of RA 11203 showed that there are practical steps that local governments can implement to increase the income of farmers.

-“These belated responses could have provided better earnings for us if it was implemented in the past, before the rice tariffication law,” he said.
+“These belated responses could have provided better earnings for us if implemented before the rice tariffication law,” he said.

 According to him, the same effort could have eased the burden of farmers devastated by last years’ consecutive typhoons.
 The provincial agriculture office recorded a 30 percent loss from the province’s usual harvest in 2018 due to flooding caused by monsoon rains and typhoons.

 With the roll-out of supports from local governments, Pugyao said they are planning to reiterate their past demands.
 His group is calling for free land distribution and substantial subsidies to boost agriculture production.